jameshanlon/cheese/cheese/pages/home-surveys.md

 We will shortly present a new pricing structure which will keep surveys as affordable as possible, whilst covering our own costs.

-Our costs cover employment of a survey manager and the time of energy tracers to carry out the surveys.
+Our costs cover employment of a survey manager and the time of the surveyors to carry out the surveys.
 It also covers the cost of travel, materials and (in some cases) report writing.
 All strategic management, software and hardware development, and website maintenance is carried out for free by a voluntary